CUNY-CL/yoyodyne-pretrained/README.md

 ### Evaluation (`test`)

-In test mode, we compute accuracy over held-out test data (specified as `data: test: path/to/test.tsv`) using a previously trained checkpoint (`--ckpt_path path/to/checkpoint.ckpt` from the command line); it differs from validation mode in that it uses the test file rather than the val file and it does not compute loss.
+In `test` mode, one computes accuracy over held-out test data (specified as `data: test: path/to/test.tsv`) using a previously trained checkpoint (`--ckpt_path path/to/checkpoint.ckpt` from the command line); it differs from validation mode in that it uses the `test` file rather than the `val` file.

-This mode is invoked using the test subcommand, like so:
+This mode is invoked using the `test` subcommand, like so:

     yoyodyne_pretrained test --config path/to/config.yaml --ckpt_path path/to/checkpoint.ckpt

 ### Inference (`predict`)

-In predict mode, a previously trained model checkpoint (`--ckpt_path path/to/checkpoint.ckpt` from the command line) is used to label an input file.
+In `predict` mode, a previously trained model checkpoint (`--ckpt_path path/to/checkpoint.ckpt` from the command line) is used to label an input file.
 One must also specify the path where the predictions will be written.